uva-math/uva-math-code/_posts/events/2023-05-12-final-exercises.md

 image-alt: Final Exercises ceremony
 ---

 Final Exercises ceremony for the College and Graduate School of Arts & Sciences will be on Saturday, May 20, 2023.
-See details about the Lawn ceremony [here](https://majorevents.virginia.edu/finals/tickets-and-seating).
+See details about the big Lawn ceremony [here](https://majorevents.virginia.edu/finals/tickets-and-seating).

-The ceremony times and locations for <b>Mathematics</b> are listed below (**11 a.m. – 12:30 p.m.**).
+The ceremony times and locations for the <b>Mathematics Department Diploma Ceremony</b> are listed below (**11 a.m. – 12:30 p.m.**).
 These times and locations may be different from past years.

 **Fair Weather:             Pavilion I, Lower Garden**<br>